Filamentary Dust Polarization and the Morphology of Neutral Hydrogen Structures: Conclusions

 \section{Conclusions}

 We examine the impact of various alterations to~\hip s on the correlation with polarized millimeter-wave observations.
 This correlation probes the relationship between filamentary ISM structures and the magnetic field, and we investigate what~\hi\ structures are most predictive of the magnetic field orientation.
-We also use this framework to quantify the contribution of ISM filaments to the dust polarization power spectra.
+We also use this framework to quantify the contribution of ISM filaments to the polarized dust emission power spectra.
 This is useful for CMB foreground separation.
-We plan to make the~\hip s discussed in this work publicly available upon publication.
+We make the~\hip s discussed in this work publicly available at \href{https://doi.org/10.7910/DVN/74MEMX}{doi:10.7910/DVN/74MEMX}.

-We summarize the conclusions of this work below. \begin{itemize} \item We improve the~$B$-mode correlation between the Hessian-based template and the dust polarization by~$\sim5\%$ over that in \citet{Cukierman} by limiting the~\hi\ velocity range used to~$-13$~\kms~$<~v_{\rm lsr}~<~16$~\kms.
+We summarize the conclusions of this work below. \begin{enumerate} \item We improve the~$B$-mode correlation between the Hessian-based template and the polarized dust emission by~$\sim5\%$ over that in \citet{Cukierman} by limiting the~\hi\ velocity range used to~$-13$~\kms~$<~v_{\rm lsr}~<~16$~\kms.
 This is similar to the LVC range proposed in \citet{2020ApJ...902..120P}.
 The correlation with dust polarization is worse for wider velocity ranges when using the Hessian method because the Hessian is sensitive to artifacts in low-signal, high-absolute velocity channels.

-\item We quantify the correlation between the Hessian-based template and the dust polarization in different masks of the sky and find it to be highest (at the~$\sim 30-60\%$ level) in the region between the Planck 20 and 40\% sky fraction masks and lowest (at the~$\sim 10-20\%$ level) in the region that covers the 20\% of the sky with the highest integrated dust intensity, i.e., the lowest Galactic latitudes.
+\item We quantify the correlation between the Hessian-based template and the polarized dust emission in different masks of the sky and find it to be highest (at the~$\sim 30\%-60\%$ level) in the region between the Planck 20\% and 40\% sky fraction masks and lowest (at the~$\sim 10\%-20\%$ level) in the region that covers the 20\% of the sky with the highest integrated dust intensity, i.e., the lowest Galactic latitudes.

-\item We introduce the spherical RHT algorithm, an efficient version of the RHT algorithm that uses spherical harmonic convolutions to run directly on the sphere.
-We find that the spherical RHT fixes a spurious~$EB$ signal present at the~$\sim 5\%$ level in the~\citet{ClarkHensley}~\hip\ due to projection effects.
+\item We introduce the Spherical RHT algorithm, an efficient version of the RHT algorithm that uses spherical harmonic convolutions to run directly on the sphere.
+We find that the Spherical RHT fixes a spurious~$EB$ signal present at the~$\sim 5\%$ level in the~\citet{ClarkHensley}~\hip\ due to projection effects.